Halloween in New York 2024

-Halloween in New York is a big deal!
-Each year people go all out for Halloween.
-They put on their most outlandish costumes and kids can go trick or treating, door to door for sweets and treats.
-Read on for my fun tips for Halloween in New York!
+Halloween in New York is big!
+It falls annually on October 31st and every year people go all out for this spooky holiday.
+New Yorkers decorate their houses and put on their most outlandish costume while the kids go trick-or-treating, door to door through their neighbourhood or apartment building for sweets and treats.
+Read on for my fun tips for what you can do on Halloween in New York!

 What is Halloween?